 Proposing College: Eva Burrows College

-Show when this unit is running1. | Analyse the manner in which long-standing questions in theological anthropology are given new salience in the face of developing human enhancement technology. |
+Show when this unit is running1. | Critically explore the manner in which long-standing questions in theological anthropology are given new salience in the face of developing human enhancement technology. |

-2. | Critically explore and articulate a range of ideas about human nature both within and beyond the Christian tradition. |
+2. | Assess a range of ideas about human nature that lie beyond or challenge the Christian tradition and bring them into critical dialogue with the Christian tradition. |

-3. | Provide a well-developed theological response to the claims of Transhumanism, Posthumanism and Antihumanism. |
+3. | Provide a nuanced theological response to the claims of Transhumanism and Posthumanism. |

-4. | Respond theologically to the ethical questions raised by the extension of human capacity and of the human life span. |
+4. | Provide a critical theological response to the ethical questions raised by the extension of human capacity and of the human life span |

 Type | Description | Word count | Weight (%) |